JiayingPan/comp0035-coursework-1-2-JiayingPan/comp0035_coursework2.md

 # Coursework 2
 ## Requirements definition and analysis

+### Requirements identification methods

+### Requirement specification method

+### Prioritisation method

+### Documented and prioritised requirements
+Link to the full list of documented and prioritised requirements.
 General public that consists of the target audience of the web app (external users):
 | No. | Persona | User Stories | Acceptance Criteria |  Priority  |
 | :---: | :---: | --- | --- | :---: |